New England Journal of Medicine November 11, 2021

 Objective response rate

-Key result: Pembrolizumab demonstrated durable antitumor activity with an objective response rate of 14.3% in patients with PD-L1 positive recurrent or metastatic cervical cancer.
+Key result: Pembrolizumab demonstrated an objective response rate of 14.3% in PD-L1 positive patients with durable responses.

 Tested